icecube/icetray-public/icetray/resources/docs/scripting.rst

 to NaN.

 ``NaN`` compared to anything (including itself) is always false.
-To tell if a variable is NaN, or not, use the functions :py:func:`isnan` and :py:func:`isinf`.
+To tell if a variable is NaN, or not, use the functions :py:func:`~math.isnan` and :py:func:`~math.isinf`.
 In Python 2.6 and later, these are in module :mod:`math`, in earlier versions they are in module :mod:`scipy`:

 .. code-block:: pycon